tubbeg/gdl/README.md

 The context object is is a clojure record ([gdl.context.Context](https://github.com/damn/gdl/blob/main/src/gdl/context.clj#L3)) which implements certain protocols, as defined in [gdl.context](https://damn.github.io/gdl/gdl.context.html).

 The current context is stored in an `atom` in [`gdl.app/current-context`](https://github.com/damn/gdl/blob/main/src/gdl/app.clj#L4).
 It is not suggested to access the state other than for debugging.
-It is __only__ used by UI callbacks, for changing the screen and passed to the application `render`
+It is __only__ used by UI callbacks, for changing the screen and passed to the application `render`.

 GDL is basically a clojure API over the revalant/2D parts [libgdx](https://libgdx.com/), as GDL evolved as an engine for [Cyber Dungeon Quest](https://github.com/damn/Cyber-Dungeon-Quest), an action RPG project.
 But you can easily extend the API for more libgdx features.